Group Training | An Ethos

 How do cooperation and competition co-exist in pickleball?

-There is, we have observed, legitimate magic when players at different stages of their journey drill together—in the right environment.
+We’ll invariably have a variety of skill levels and experiences in the gym.
+There is legitimate magic when players at different stages of their journey drill together—in the right environment.
 It’s not particularly useful, for instance, to ask our more experienced players to rein in their precision and guile during COMPETITIVE drills.
-(Which is why we’ll be more deliberate this summer in assigning partners and courts than in previous Saturday clinics.)
+This is why coaches deliberately adjust the rotation for certain drills.

 Uchidachi controls the pace of the drill, performing each stroke with a precise intention, proper form, strong spirit.
 In these cooperative drills, uchidachi has the opportunity to demonstrate PERFECT strokes.
 Through flawless repetitions, we build mastery.

 Depending how confident some of you feel in your role as uchidachi, you may even find yourself gently pointing out small cracks in the shidachi’s ready position or footwork.
 You might, for example, make a subtle gesture to your drill partner to “hold their paddle up” or to “cover middle” before the rep begins.
 You might also offer a playful lesson in the consequences of leaving, say, the right hip exposed, or an alley open up the line.
-(Emphasis on SUBTLE and PLAYFUL…because nobody appreciates a know-it-all.)
+(Emphasis on subtle…because nobody appreciates a know-it-all.)

 The coaches might encourage some of you to dig even deeper into your role of uchidachi, finding ways to build the tension of real combat, while maintaining a concise and structured drill.
 It’s one thing to clearly see the way a point will end before it even begins.
 It’s another to visualize alternate combinations of shots that will lead to the same ending.